Step by Step Woond Finishing Technique and Wood Finish Recipe For Custom Drum Builders!

 with mineral spirits.
 Wait at least one day before going on

-to the next step.
 Custom Drum Wood Finishing Step 2.)
 Apply

 a moderately generous coat of gel stain as specified in the